FirdausAbdRahman/Practice-HTML-CSS-JavaScript/README.md

 # Practice-HTML-CSS
-This repo contains some of CSS tricks that I've learned.
+This repo contains compilation of CSS tricks that I've learned.